aheber/ObjectAgnosticLightingComponent/README.md

     />
 ```

-Add some output for the Owner information, including name and picture.
+Underneath that add some output for the Owner information, including name and picture.

 ```html
     <!-- Owner Picture -->